 We cannot process any financial aid until all required documentation is submitted and reviewed, so it’s important to submit requested documentation quickly.
 All documents must be received and reviewed within 30 days of the end of the school year (or student’s last day of attendance for the year, whichever comes first), or any eligibility will be forfeited.

 After filing your FAFSA you will receive an electronic Student Aid Report (SAR).
 This report is a summary of the info provided on your application.
 Please review it for accuracy.
 If needed, you can make corrections through the FAFSA.gov website.

 Your SAR will also list your expected family contribution (EFC).
 This is the amount, based on the federal formula, that you and your family (if applicable) may be expected to contribute toward the Cost of Attendance (COA).

 The Financial Aid Office will then prepare a financial aid package for you based on your eligibility.
-This info will be provided to you in an award letter.
+This info will be provided to you in a financial aid offer.

 You can also discuss timing of your financial aid payments, billing procedures and alternative financing options with the Financial Aid Office.

 If financial aid and scholarships are not enough to cover your costs, McAllen Careers Institute offers a variety of plans to help you finance any remaining balance.
 Whether you choose the in-school or long-term payment options, or a combination of both, we can help find a solution that works best for you.

 Make monthly payments across the school year for any remaining balance after other forms of financial assistance are considered.